mui/mui-x/docs/data/data-grid/localization/localization.md

 {{"demo": "CustomLocaleTextGrid.js", "bg": "inline"}}

+:::warning
-> ⚠️ It's important to note that because the data grid uses components from the Material UI library some translation keys need to be accessed using that component key.
+It's important to note that because the data grid uses components from the Material UI library some translation keys need to be accessed using that component key.
 >
 > One example is the table pagination component used in the grid footer when pagination is enabled.
 All the keys provided to the `MuiTablePagination` object are applied as props directly to the [`TablePagination`](/material-ui/api/table-pagination/) component.
 >